Carrooi/Node-BrowserHttp/README.md

 Simple (but advanced) library for working with http in browser (like for example jQuery.ajax).

-http-browser uses [q](https://github.com/kriskowal/q) promise pattern and is instance of [EventEmitter](http://nodejs.org/api/events.html).
+http-browser is instance of [EventEmitter](http://nodejs.org/api/events.html).

+**Newer versions uses callbacks instead of promises!!!**

 ## Installation